 YOUNG SOUTHERN STUDENT WRITERS

-The Young Southern Student Writers literary outreach program is open to all Hamilton County public, private and home school students in grades K through 12.
+The Young Southern Student Writers' literary outreach program is open to all Hamilton County public, private and home school students in grades K through 12.
 Working through language arts and creative writing teachers, students submit original works in either prose (fiction/nonfiction) or poetry.
 The student entries are evaluated on creativity, content and style.
-The Southern Lit Alliance honors the student winners and their writing accomplishments each April through a special Distinction of Merit award ceremony held at the Tivoli Theatre.
-During this standing room only ceremony, students receive a commemorative Young Southern Student Writers medal.
+The Southern Lit Alliance honors the student winners and their writing accomplishments each April through a special Distinction of Merit award ceremony held at Abba's House.
+During the ceremony, students receive a commemorative Young Southern Student Writers medal.

-The literary outreach program began with 450 students participating in 1999 to having over 4,500 entries in 2019.
+The literary outreach program began with 450 students participating in 1999 to having over 4,000 entries in 2020.
+Over 400 students were selected to win the Distinction of Merit award.
 This special literary program continues to reach diverse public school students and to celebrate and nurture them through community education and innovative literary arts experiences.

 © Jacob Cagle